bit-bandit/parasite/test/readme.md

 If your distribution is anal about licensing, replace `docker` with `podman`.

-You MUST have a running Parasite server to do these tests.
-See the `readme` in the root directory to see how to do that.
-Once you have one up and accepting connections, it's as easy as:
+You MUST have a running Parasite server, and frontend to do these tests.
+See the `readme` in the root directory to see how to start up the API server - You can run `deno task start-dummy-frontend` for a basic frontend for testing.
+Once you have both running and accepting connections, it's as easy as:

 ```
 deno test --allow-net user.ts torrent.ts